f0nzie/matplotlib-with-rmarkdown/public/01-introduction.md

 ## "Hello world"

-This is one of the simplest of examples: plotting the sine of a random numpy array.
+The environment `r-python` already has the basic Python libraries, among them `numpy` and `matplotlib`.
+This is one of the simplest of examples: plotting the sine of a random `numpy` array.

 <div class=decocode><div style="background-color:#417FB1"><span style="font-size:90%;color:#FFD94C"><i class="fab fa-python"></i><b>Python</b></span>